- Our contact details

 We will share information internally between relevant departments and third party suppliers who are acting as data processors for the College, where necessary to fulfill our activities or to support our work (contractual obligation).
 If your membership is paid for by your employer as part of an arrangement with the College, we will share information about the progress of your application status with them.

-If a third party, such as another Royal Medical College or a potential employer, asks us to verify your RCPCH qualification or membership we will verify this along with date of conferment if requested as it is within our legitimate interests to do so to protect the reputation of the College.
+If a third party, such as another Royal Medical College or a potential employer, asks us to verify your RCPCH qualification or membership we will verify this along with date of conferment if requested as it is within our legitimate interests to do so to protect the reputation of the College (legitimate interests).